PacktPublishing/Hands-On-Software-Engineering-with-Golang/README.md

 appear on.
 For example, Chapter02 contains the source code for the second book chapter and so on.

+The Makefile has been updated to manage dependencies via Go modules instead of the dep tool.
+However, the dep tool will be used as a _fall-back_ for old Go versions (that lack module support) or if the `GO111MODULE` environment variable is set to `off` prior to running any of the Makefile targets.

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://static.packt-cdn.com/downloads/9781838554491_ColorImages.pdf).